PX Me. (How I Became a Published Author, Got Micro-Famous, and Married a Millionaire)

 PX This (Diary of the “Maitre d’ to the Stars”) has been lauded as “the bible of the [NYC] industry,” and its author Abbe Diaz has been featured in various media outlets such as The New York Daily News, The New York Post, msn.com, The Morning Show (Australia), CBS’s The Insider, The New York Observer, Blackbook, Time Out New York, Perez Hilton, Gawker, LXTV-NBC, NBC Chicago, New York magazine, Mediabistro, hamptons.com, and foodchannel.com, just to name a few.

 * * * * *

-Abbe Diaz’s new (daily) blog is now at: abbediaz.com
+Check out Abbe Diaz’s other blog at: abbediaz.com